-The Technical Working Group is responsible for gathering data and assessing the adequacy and security of the electricity supply to Hamilton, and, through this engagement, recommending an integrated set of actions to meet the needs of the region.
+The Technical Working Group is responsible for gathering data and assessing the adequacy and security of the electricity supply to the Kitchener-Waterloo-Cambridge-Guelph region.
+Engagement initiatives with communities and stakeholders will inform the recommendations and set of actions taken to meet the needs of the region.

-Their work is intended to focus on, but is not limited to station capacity needs and aging infrastructure focused in Hamilton1 as outlined in the 2022 Burlington to Nanticoke Scoping Assessment Outcome Report (Section 3.3.2).
+Their work is intended to focus on but is not limited to station capacity needs focused in Cambridge, Guelph, Kitchener, and Waterloo1 as outlined in the 2024 KWCG Scoping Assessment Outcome Report (section 3.2), supply capacity needs in Cambridge and Kitchener, and load security and restoration needs, also outlined in the outcome report (section 3.2).
 See the Appendix for details on the categories of needs identified and examined through regional planning.